 Plan Administration.
 The Plan will continue to be administered by the Committee.
 Subject to the terms of the Plan, the Committee has the sole discretion to determine the aggregate amount of Plan awards to be granted in a given year, the classes of employees who will be granted awards, the terms and conditions of awards, and the size and types of the individual awards for certain senior executives including the chief executive officer and all other executive officers.
-The Committee has delegated to management its authority to determine the size and type, and to administer individual awards made to other eligible executives and key employees of the Company and entities affiliated with the Company, including entities in which the Company holds less than a majority equity position, whether or not such entities are controlling, controlled by or are under common control with the Company.
+The Committee has delegated to management its authority to determine the size and type, and to administer individual awards made to other eligible executives and key employees.
+The Plan permits awards to executives and key employees of the Company and entities affiliated with the Company including entities in which the Company holds less than a majority equity position and whether or not such entities are controlling, controlled by or under common control with the Company.